There are many new (and old) challenges that our immune systems need to manage, from chemical toxic exposures to super bugs, not to mention stress.

 Therefore, it’s handy to know hacks to keep your immune defenses fighting fit.

-Immunity is everywhere in our body, not located in isolated areas However, it has key bases such as the bone marrow, spleen and the thymus gland, in the centre of the chest.
+Immunity is everywhere in our body, a complete system not located in isolated regions.
+However, it has key bases namely the bone marrow, spleen and the thymus gland, in the centre of the chest.
 An army of immune cells infiltrate mucous membranes, others march through blood and lymph.
 One faction of the immune system is on constant patrol and protects the body from being invaded and minimises damage by external nasties, which includes both pathogens (germs) and toxins (such as man-made chemicals).
 Another battalion of the immune system educates itself over our life span.
-It learns how to directly target specific germs with magic bullets (immunoglobulins).
+It is intelligent, and learns then remembers how to directly target specific germs with magic bullets (immunoglobulins).

 Our immune system is a fascinatingly evolutionary complex.

-Here are THREE simple ways to keep yourself well:
+Here are THREE simple ways to build your resilience:

 Our skin is a major immune defence shield.
 It is a barrier between our soft bits and the outside world.